Safe and effective vaccines are critical to ending the COVID-19 pandemic.

 Putting Safety First

 Three COVID-19 vaccines have received Emergency Use Authorization from the U.S. Food and Drug Administration (FDA).
 The Pfizer-BioNTech vaccine received an EUA on December 11, 2020.
+The Pfizer-BioNTech vaccine received FDA approval for people age 16 and older on August 23, 2021.
 The Moderna vaccine received an EUA on December 18, 2020.
 The Johnson & Johnson (Janssen Biotech, Inc.) vaccine received an EUA on February 27, 2021.

 As part of our strategy to prioritize Vermonters most at risk of severe illness and save lives, we have also begun vaccinating Vermonters in communities that have unique needs, such as people who speak languages other than English and people who are homebound.
 This requires us to meet people where they are and find ways to reduce known barriers to vaccine access where we can.
 We will continue to do this as more vaccine becomes available and we are able to reach more people in Vermont.
 Below are some examples of ways we are working to meet Vermonters where they are to work toward equitable access to COVID-19 vaccines.